sneak-it/professional-portfolio/README.md

 ## Features

-- **MDX Blog**: Write blog posts using Markdown and React components.
+- **MDX Blog**: GitHub-Flavored Markdown plus React components, with read time, excerpt, and table of contents derived from the post body.
+- **Tag browsing and RSS**: One-tag filtering at `/blog?tag=`, previous/next post navigation, and a feed at `/feed.xml`.
 - **Unified Portfolio**: A single Portfolio hub with three sections — Technology Consulting, Open Source, and Photography — all driven by MDX.
 - **Auto-discovered Galleries**: Photography galleries build their image lists automatically from the filesystem, with a scrollable layout and lightbox.
 - **Incremental content**: Content routes render per request, so a dropped-in file appears with no rebuild and no revalidation window.